toan1804/linux-container-k8s/NoSQL_and_BigData.md

 - Driver Deploy Modes

-  There are two deloy modes:
+  There are two deploy modes:

   - Client Mode - the application submitter launches the driver process outside the cluster